Erotically Queer: A Pink Therapy Guide for Practitioners

 The religious disguise in “sex addiction” therapy

-DOI: 10.1080/14681994.2021.2008344
+and Relationship Therapy, DOI: 10.1080/14681994.2021.2008344

-Are You GSRD Competent?
+Are you GSRD competent?

 Ethical working with gender, sexual and relationship diversity.